 LendingTree uses this Facebook ad to promote their refinance loans.
 The ad describes that customers can get refinance rates at 2.79% APR and urges them to get their quotes quickly before the rates increase:

-The ad directs prospects to this post-click experience (step 1 and step 2):
+The ad directs prospects to this post-click landing page (step 1 and step 2):

 - What is the offer?
 Once clicking single family home, the page opens up to a multi-step form that asks visitors to select the type of property they are looking to refinance.
 Selecting their desired property allows the visitor to proceed to the second step and select how they’ll be using the property: